 Some of the most common reasons for rejection include that:

-• the insurer deems the injury did not occur in the course of employment
+- the insurer deems the injury did not predominantly occur in the course of employment

-• the insurer deems a pre-existing medical condition is the cause of the worker’s ongoing problems
+- the insurer deems a pre-existing unrelated medical condition is the cause of the worker’s ongoing problems

-• the worker did not report the injury in a timely fashion
+- the worker did not report the injury in a timely manner

-• the worker was injured as a result of reasonable management action and is therefore excluded from claiming compensation in accordance with law.
-This is a standard reason for rejection for claims dealing with psychological injury.
+- the worker was injured as a result of reasonable management action and is therefore excluded from claiming compensation in accordance with law.
+This is a standard reason for the rejection of psychological injury claims.

-The doctor said that it is too difficult to lodge a workers comp claim with a psych injury
+The doctor said that it is too difficult to lodge a worker's compensation claim for a psychological injury

 While we acknowledge the challenging nature of the workers compensation regime, a person with work-related psychological problems may still be entitled to ‘no fault’ benefits even if the injury is not ‘severe’.